tarikkeser/calculator-api/docs/ADR/ADR_v1.md

 # Created: 21-07-2025

 ## Context:
-The project is a simple versioned REST API built with Python, FastAPI, and Poetry.
+Basic mathematical operations has been implemented in the v1 version of the API.

 ## Decision:
-1. The API will be structured to support versioning, allowing for future enhancements and backward compatibility.
-2. The API will provide basic arithmetic operations: addition, subtraction, multiplication, and division.
+1. The API has been structured general service class to handle the basic arithmetic operations: addition, subtraction, multiplication, and division.
-3. The API will use FastAPI for its asynchronous capabilities and automatic generation of OpenAPI documentation.
+2. Each version of the API will have its own model, controller and route classes.

 ## Alternatives Considered:
 1. Poetry vs. pip: Poetry was chosen for its dependency management and virtual environment capabilities.
 Additionally, it simplifies the process of managing dependencies and packaging the application.